 The Preliminary Design Group within the Preconstruction Division performs the initial evaluation and engineering studies for the project before it is transferred to the Road Design Group for detailed design.
 The Preliminary Design Group selects the design speed and lays out the alignment, intersections and interchanges within the project limits.
-The Road Design Group will, as necessary, discuss the road design with the Preliminary Design Group and coordinate with the Preliminary Design Group if any major revisions are proposed.
+The Road Design Group will, as necessary, discuss the road design with the Preliminary Design Group if any major revisions are proposed.